-With each request for a shared ZIP Code, the district manager must include a completed PS Form 1362 (see Exhibit 439.231).
+With each request for a shared ZIP Code, the district manager must include a completed PS Form 1362 (see Exhibit 439.231) and PS Form 5403 (see Exhibit 439.231).
 The district manager may submit shared ZIP Code requests for approval on any date throughout the year.